goooooouwa/writings/_posts/computer/2021-11-13-lets-encrypt-for-home-server.md

 3. enable DDNS for the domain in freedns (free)
 4. configure asus router to use freedns as ddns (username, password, domain name)
 5. use acme.sh to do auto DNS validation for Let's Encrypt with freedns (as 80 & 443 ports are blocked by ISP, can only choose DNS challenge)
-6. use acme.sh to issue Let's Encrypt certificate for domain (cert and private key files will be stored on server)
+6. setup acme.sh on a server to automatically issue Let's Encrypt certificate for domain (cert and private key files will be stored on server)
-7. copy the content of fullchain cer and private key to apply the certificate on target server, e.g. OMV, nginx, etc.
+7. (optional) to share the certificate for other servers, e.g. OMV, nginx, etc,just use a reference pointing to the same fullchain cer and private key.